Sue Cheung: Biography

 Cheung was born in Nottingham, England, to parents who had emigrated from Hong Kong in the 1960s.
 They ran a Chinese restaurant in Nottingham, and when she was nine started running a butchers shop in Hull.
 They then moved to Coventry, where the family lived in a Chinese takeaway for most of her teen years.
 Despite her parents coming from Hong Kong, she has never been there, in part due to her parents’ working schedule.

 At the age of 16, she won a scholarship at the London College of Fashion to study to become an artist.
 She subsequently worked in advertising as an Art Director before switching to freelance design.

 Her first novel for teenagers, Chinglish, is based on her experiences growing up in the takeaway in Coventry.
-It won several prizes, including the 2019 Guardian’s Best Books list, the ‘Simply the Book’ category at the Coventry Inspiration Book Awards, and the Young Adult category the Diverse Book Awards.
+It won several prizes, including being featured the 2019 Guardian’s Best Books list, winning the ‘Simply the Book’ category at the Coventry Inspiration Book Awards, and winning the Young Adult category the Diverse Book Awards.